Vidanga – Embelia ribes Benefits, Usage, Dose, Side Effects

 Bark-Studded with lenticules

-Inflorescence-Laxed terminal or axillary panicled raceme.
+Inflorescence-Laxed terminal or axillary panicle raceme.

-Fruit-Globose, smooth, succulent, black when ripe, like a pepper corn when dried, tipped with the persistent style.
+Fruit-Globose, smooth, succulent, black when ripe, like a peppercorn when dried, tipped with the persistent style.

 Useful part-Fruit